-Behaviour policy Review frequency: Annually Review date: Spring term 2019 Governing committee responsible: Pupils, Strategy & Resources committee Governor approval: Spring term 2018 Website: No Staff responsible: Head Teacher Date produced: February 2018
+Review frequency: Annually Review date: Autumn term 2021 Governing committee responsible: Pupils, Strategy & Resources committee Governor approval: Summer Term 2020 Website: Yes Staff responsible: Head Teacher Date reviewed: 26 th May 2020 and 3 rd September 2020

-Our behaviour policy supports our school vision, mission statement, ethos and four 'Golden Rules'.
+Our behaviour policy supports our school vision, mission statement, ethos and 'Golden Rule'.
+It has been updated in light of the current COVID-19 pandemic and social distancing procedures that are in place nationally.
 In the process of implementing this policy, we remind all staff, volunteers and governors that it is not acceptable to discuss children's work or behaviour outside school.
 All staff, volunteers and governors should also ensure that they call children by their given or preferred name and should encourage all children to call staff by their title and family name.
 This policy should be considered in conjunction with the SEND policy.